Returning to In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteer

 Troop Meeting Space.

 Outdoor spaces where social distancing can be maintained are strongly recommended for meetings.
 Get advance permission from the property owner or the jurisdiction that provides the location.
-Everyone must wear a mask that covers both the mouth and the nose.

 For meetings held at public facilities, contact the facility ahead of time and ask: